metatony/whatsapp-ui/README.md

-# whatsappclone
+# whatsappclone - flutter

-This is a responsive flutter Whatsapp UI application for desktop and mobile .
+This is a responsive Whatsapp UI application for desktop and mobile .